Talentoday/broken-translations/README.md

 # broken-translations
-A real life problems that occured at Talentoday and used as a challenge for de candidates
+Real life problems that occured at Talentoday and used now as challenges for candidates